Web Browser, Environment, Options Dialog Box

-Source editor Select to view source in the Writing Code in the Code and Text Editor.
+Source editor Select to view source in the.

-HTML editor Select to view source in the HTML Designer.
-Use this selection to edit the Web page in one of two views: Design view or the standard text-based Source view.
+HTML editor Select to view source in the.
+Use this selection to edit the Web page in one of two views: WYSIWYG Design view or the standard text-based Source view.

 External editor Select to view source in another editor.
-Specify the path of any editor you choose, for example, Notepad.exe.
+Specify the path to any editor you choose, for example, Notepad.exe.

 - Internet Explorer Options

 Click to change options for Internet Explorer in the Internet Properties dialog box.
-Changes made in this dialog box affect both the internal Web browser and instances of Internet Explorer initiated outside of the Visual Studio IDE (for example, from the Start menu).
+Changes made in this dialog box will affect both the internal Web browser and instances of Internet Explorer initiated outside of Visual Studio's IDE (for example, from the Start menu).

-Use the Browse With dialog box to replace the Visual Studio internal Web browser, which is a version of Internet Explorer, by using a different, external Web browser.
+Use theto replace Visual Studio's internal Web browser, a version of Internet Explorer, with a different, external Web browser.